ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 The way you set it up is different in splines and blendShapes.

+!!! warning "Careful with mixing!"
+    It's recommended to not mix splines/blendShapes for the *mouthClose*.
+Because their timing work different, which means that mixing them might give you issues.

 ### MouthClose with Splines
 For Splines we use the Pose Locators.
 First you define the *jawOpen* pose of how far the mouthClose is supported in the **dPoseCtrlValues** attribute: